 JanJoost van Elburg (1962) finished his studies in choral conducting in 1991.
-He studied with Barend Schuurman, one of the leading conducting teachers in Holland, at the Conservatory of Rotterdam.
-Besides that he studied singing with Jelle Draijer (of the Dutch Chamber Choir), Margreet Honig, and with Ghislaine Morgan in England.
+He studied with Barend Schuurman – one of the leading conducting teachers in Holland – at the Conservatory of Rotterdam.
+Besides that he studied singing with Jelle Drayer (of the Dutch Chamber Choir), Margreet Honig, and with Ghislaine Morgan in England.

-He is the initiator and principal tutor of the highly successful annual International Choral Conductors’ Course (Amsterdam, since 2002).
-For many years he has taught at the Summer course of Buitenkunst.
+Until recently he was the artistic director of the board of “Le Pavillon” Foundation for choral music.
+Since 2002 he has been the principal tutor of the highly successful International Choral Conductors’ Course.
+For more than 25 years he has taught at the Summer course of Buitenkunst.